 Since the start of the pandemic, there has been a constant denial or avoidance by some institutions and lobby groups of the pharmaceutical industry stating that IP is not an issue in the context of addressing the possible scarcity of vaccine supplies.
-Such a statement is at odds with what MSF has documented with other essential vaccines prior to COVID-19.
+Such a statement is at odds with what MSF has documented with other essential vaccines prior to COVID-19, and with what has been observed and analysed during this pandemic.